 The perspective drawing of circles and ellipses follows the same technique we use for constructing rectangles.

 A circle in perspective is called an ellipse.
 The drawing of ellipses is controlled by rectangular perspective.

-Our drawing above of an ellipse illustrates this technique.
+Our drawing of an ellipse illustrates this technique.
 There are two distinct stages in its creation:

 fig.2.
 The square grid is distorted according to the laws of perspective.
 The circle is then redrawn onto the distorted grid to create an ellipse.

-The diagonals of the grid have been drawn on both illustrations to help with the plotting of the circle and ellipse.
+The diagonals of the grid have been drawn in yellow on both illustrations to help with the plotting of the circle and ellipse.